danabo/zhat/_posts/2020-06-09-primer-shannon-information.md

 $\log_2(\u) \to -\infty$ as $\u \to 0$, so $H[\rX]$ explodes to infinity when $\eta[f]$ is finite, which it is for most well-behaved functions.

-A simple proof that $H$ is finite for continuous distributions with support over an uncountable set: the Riemann sum above will only have at most finitely many non-zero terms as $\Delta \to \infty$.
+A simple proof that $H$ is finite for continuous distributions with support over an finite set: the Riemann sum above will only have at most finitely many non-zero terms as $\Delta \to \infty$.

 Differential entropy is very different from entropy.
 It can be unboundedly negative.
 For example, the differential entropy of a Gaussian distribution with variance $\sigma^2$ is $\frac{1}{2}\ln(2\pi e \sigma^2)$.
 Taking the limit as $\sigma \to 0$, we see the differential entropy of the {% marginnote "Dirac-delta distribution is $-\infty$" "Plugging $\eta[f] = -\infty$ into our relation $H[\rX] = \eta[f] - \lim\limits_{\u \to 0}\log_2\left(\u\right)$, we see why entropy of $\delta(x)$ would be 0." %}.
 A notable problem with differential entropy is that its not invariant to change of coordinates, and there is a proposed fix for that: [https://en.wikipedia.org/wiki/Limiting_density_of_discrete_points](https://en.wikipedia.org/wiki/Limiting_density_of_discrete_points).

 ## Proof that MI is fininte for continuous distributions

 A very nice result is that expected mutual information is finite where entropy would be infinite, so long as there is some amount of noise between the two random variables.
-This implies that even if physical processes are continuous and contain infinite information, we can only get finite information out of them, because measurement requires establishing a statistical correlation between the measurement device and that system which is necessarily noisy.
+This implies that even if physical processes are continuous and contain infinite information, we can only get finite information out of them, because measurement requires establishing a statistical relation between the measurement device and that system which is always noisy in reality.
 MI is agnostic to discrete or continuous universes!
 As long as there is some amount of noise in between a system and your measurement, your measurement will contain finite information about the system.

 The proof follows the same Riemann sum approach from the previous section.
 I will show that mutual information and differential mutual information are equivalent.
 Since differential mutual information finite for well behaved functions, so is mutual information!